 Another advantage of visiting in winter or early spring is the opportunity to shoot some northern lights.
-I was travelling around Iceland in March and saw the aurora multiple times.
+I was traveling around Iceland in March and saw the aurora multiple times.
 Most of the time the cloud cover was quite dense but there were a few occasions when I got lucky with clear skies, and I was blown away with an awesome light show.
 You will only get that opportunity when you visit in the winter season.

 (For tips on shooting the Northern lights check out “Northern lights, from the sky to your wall“)

-The advantages of summer is still something to consider though.
+The advantage of summer is still something to consider though.
 In summer you have the ability to access more of the island with better road and hiking conditions.
 For example, hiking in the highlands is very difficult in winter with all the huts closed and the paths covered with snow.

 Summer is also the right time for a visit if you want to shoot some puffins.
 They start to come to the island in May and the puffin peak season is in summer.

-After stressing the importance of being prepared with the right clothing, Iceland is great in that you don’t always need to go for those longer hikes as photo opportunities can often be found close to the road.
+If you're not into long hikes in bad weather, don't worry.
+Iceland is great in that you don’t always need to go for those longer hikes as photo opportunities can often be found close to the road.
 Either way, be prepared to endure the cold and changing weather conditions.

-There is no question; It will rain and you will get wet.
+Let's get this out of the way now: It will rain and you will get wet.

 Don’t get me wrong.
 I’m not saying act stupid and ruin your gear but I’m saying to not be overcautious.
 The gear is built to last and it will definitely survive a little rain or a waterfall shower.
-Usually the housings and lenses are sealed and are way tougher than we think.
+Usually, the housings and lenses are sealed and are way tougher than we think.
 So use that expensive gear you have paid for, stop worrying about it and keep shooting, you will ultimately get way more out of your trip this way.